andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 - public boolean **isKeyReleased**()
 - public boolean **isKeyTyped**()

-Lastly, sometimes it is useful to create a copy of a KeyBinding with a different key code and the same set of the modifier key, in which case there is a utility method:
+Lastly, sometimes it is useful to create a copy of a `KeyBinding` with a different key code and the same set of modifier keys, in which case there is a utility method:

 - public KeyBinding **withNewKeyCode**(KeyCode)